spacemit-com/bianbu-docs/en/development/kernel_compile.md

 # Kernel Compile

-This guide details how to compile the kernel for Bianbu Linux (using `linux-6.6` as an example).
+This guide details how to compile the kernel for Buildroot (using `linux-6.6` as an example).
 Two compilation methods are supported:

 - Cross-compilation – faster build time
 - Native compilation – more convenient to operate directly on the target system